OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:45

-While all the people were listening, He said to His disciples,
+As all the people were listening, He said to His disciples,

 ## Luke 20:46